 This one sounds new, doesn’t it?
 Many athletes have also embraced beetroot juice.
 By improving mitochondrial efficiency, nitric oxide lowers the oxygen cost of exercise: your muscles perform the same work while demanding less oxygen.

 Endurance runners, cyclists, and rowers report longer time-to-exhaustion times after consuming nitrate-standardized juice two to three hours pre-event.
-Elite cyclists shaved nearly a minute off a 16-kilometer time trial, a margin that can mean podium places when races are decided by seconds.
+Certain athletic studies have explored how dietary nitrates may influence endurance performance, a margin that can mean podium places when races are decided by seconds.
 Recreational exercisers may notice feel-good stamina and smoother, less taxing workouts, making heavy breathing and early fatigue less likely.

 Beetroot Juice for Heart Health and Peak Performance: Does Dosage Matter?

 In the earlier-mentioned clinical trials, roughly 250 milliliters of concentrated beet juice has been shown to lower blood pressure.
-Although the sample size may be small, there’s no harm in adding beetroot juice to your diet, particularly if you want to focus on heart health.
+Most people can enjoy beetroot juice as part of a varied diet, but individuals with specific health conditions should consult a healthcare professional.

 For athletes, both timing and dosage matter.
-One should aim for 300 to 500 milligrams of inorganic nitrates per serving (which is a level typically found in 200 to 300 milliliters of beetroot juice or in concentrated “shots” sold at juice shops).
-Drink your serving two to three hours before exercise or at a consistent time each morning if your goal is blood pressure support.
+Research studies often standardize nitrate intake when examining potential effects (which is a level typically found in 200 to 300 milliliters of beetroot juice or in concentrated “shots” sold at juice shops).
+Drink your serving two to three hours before exercise or at a consistent time each morning if you’re focused on overall cardiovascular wellness.

 For those seeking long-term gains in resting blood pressure, studies suggest daily intake for at least one to two weeks produces more stable improvements.
 Be sure to avoid antibacterial mouthwash and sugar-free gum during your juice ritual, as disrupting oral bacteria can blunt nitrate conversion and lower nitric oxide production.